DesenTao/baty.net-hugo/content/post/2018/2018-07-14_not-using-mojave-features.md

 don't like things being moved around like that.
 It's like having the rug pulled out from under me.
 I find it disconcerting and not useful.

-I look forward to hearing how these features are thought of once in widespread use.
+I look forward to hearing what people think of these features once in widespread use.
 My hunch is that many people will love Dark Mode but fewer will like Stacks.